htsx/CSC_400/README.md

 # CSC_400
-Flight Experience Feedback Analysis Project
+Flight Experience Feedback Sentiment Analysis Project

 This project aims to:

-  1. Identify and categorize themes in passenger feedback to highlight common concerns and preferences.
+- Compare three data analysis techniques for sentiment analysis to determine which one provides the most accurate insights into passenger feedback.
-  2. Quantify how various aspects, such as staff behavior, comfort, and punctuality, influence overall satisfaction.
+- Analyze passenger reviews to assess how different factors like service quality, comfort, and punctuality affect satisfaction levels.
-  3. Deliver data-driven recommendations for targeted service enhancements.
+- Provide data-driven conclusions on the most effective techniques for sentiment analysis in passenger feedback analysis.

 You must setup the Virtual Environment for this to work, guide below.